wp-plugins/nextgen-facebook/readme.txt

 `
 Version 4.3 : 4108 lines in 9 files, with 8 classes and 114 functions.
-Version 5.0 : 5153 lines in 29 files, with 34 classes and 176 functions.
+Version 5.0 : 8784 lines in 34 files, with 40 classes and 312 functions.
 `

 * Added the ability to include social sharing buttons in the excerpt as well.
-* Added a new "Custom Post/Page Settings" options box for each Post and Page (enabled by purchasing the Pro version).
+* Added a new "Custom Post/Page Settings" metabox for each Post and Page (enabled by purchasing the Pro version).
-* Added transient caching to the url shortening method.
+* Added transient caching to the url shortening method (reducing the number of requests to goo.gl).
-* Modified the image discovery methods to improve performance.
+* Streamlined the image discovery methods to improve performance (methods check the Maximum Images limit more often).
-* Removed support for the "Exclude Pages" plugin (social sharing buttons were not added to excluded pages).
-Social sharing buttons can now be disabled for individual Posts and Pages on the new "Custom Post/Page Settings" options box.
+* Removed support for the "Exclude Pages" plugin (in the past, social sharing buttons were not added to excluded pages) -- social sharing buttons can now be disabled for individual Posts and Pages on the new "Custom Post/Page Settings" options box.
+* Complete over-haul of the (too long) settings page, breaking it up into several pages under the new "Open Graph" menu item.
+* This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
+The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.

 = Version 4.3 =